NotArb/Jupiter/BOTCONFIG.md

 - `exit_exclude_dexes`: A list of DEXes to exclude from exit swaps.
 ---
 #### 2.0.
 Fields that will determine if a transaction will be skipped, after quotes are acquired:
+- `cooldown`: The waiting period before attempting the same token opportunity again for the given strategy. (default: "5s")
 - `min_swap_routes`: The minimum number of swap routes allowed.
 (Should never be less than 2)
 - `max_swap_routes`: The maximum number of swap routes allowed.
 - `max_price_impact`: The maximum price impact allowed.
 (Price impact is returned from Jupiter quotes.
 Price impact is represented as a percentage.
 Ex: 0.05 = 5%)